 Expect the Unexpected

-If you follow Dave Ramsey (visit his website here) and you see “storm clouds on the horizon,” then you need to start pumping money into the emergency fund. (*Dave’s book “Total Money Makeover” was instrumental in helping us pay off close to $30K of debt 10 years ago and have an emergency fund in place when my husband was off work for so long.
-We ended up going through every penny of it, but without it things would have been much, much worse.)
+While Dave’s overall philosophy isn’t for everyone, I will say that his book “Total Money Makeover” was instrumental in helping us pay off close to $30K of debt and have an emergency fund in place when my husband was off work for so long.
+We ended up going through every penny of it, but without it, things would have been much, much worse.

 If You Are Blindsided by Unemployment